Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 - Ronnie Wood's History With The Rolling Stones

 Guitar Review: The ESP LTD Ron Wood Signature Telecaster

-A guitarist such as Ron Wood plays a lot of different types of material, and so, owns a huge lot of guitars.
-What he carries on tour is going to be quite a lot, and then he has backup instruments for every last one of his primary instruments too.
-There are guitars which are used more than others, and among his favorites are his ESP Telecasters, and these are custom made just for him.
+A guitarist such as Ron Wood plays a lot of different types of material, and so he owns a lot of guitars.
+What he carries on tour is going to be quite a lot, and he has backup instruments for every last one of his primary instruments too.
+There are guitars which are used more than others, and among his favorites are his ESP Telecasters.
+These are custom made just for him.

-ESP guitar manufacturing is based out of Japan, they can make Fender style instruments as well as Fender Custom Shop, and Gibson style instruments as well as the best of Gibson too.
+ESP guitar manufacturing is based out of Japan.
+They can make Fender-style instruments as well as Gibson-style instruments as well.
 They also make completely original instruments.
-ESPs LTD line is much more affordable, as they are made in South Korea, except for the very least expensive models, which are manufactured in Indonesia.
+ESPs LTD line is much more affordable as they are made in South Korea, except for the very least expensive models, which are manufactured in Indonesia.

-The ESP LTD Ron Wood Signature guitar is of the South Korean flavor, and brothers and sisters, those Korean made LTD guitars are the kinds of things a poor boy or girl who wants something professional quality at great prices dreams of.
+The ESP LTD Ron Wood Signature guitar is of the South Korean flavor, and brothers and sisters, those Korean-made LTD guitars are professional quality at a great price.
 Say what you will about trade deficits and Donald Trump, but Asian import guitars like ESP LTDs are like gifts from heaven for working class stiffs who need something that will absolutely get the job done with fine style.

 The ESP LTD Ron Wood Is Not Another Micawber

 This guitar could rightly be considered a bluesboy, but do not think of it as another Micawber, as it is not that at all.
 Ron Wood doesn't play like Keith Richards, and so his similar looking Telecaster is not like the one Keith plays at all.
 For one thing, this guitar is strung with six strings, and that's one string more than what Keith is stringing his Tele with.